The Corporate Tax Planning Law Review: Colombia

 Outlook and conclusions

-6 The amount of profits generated as a consequence of activities carried out in Colombia by the CHC is considered as value not created by the foreign entity, and is, therefore, not covered by the Capital Gains Tax/CIT exemption.
+4 The amount of profits generated as a consequence of activities carried out in Colombia by the CHC is considered as value not created by the foreign entity and is therefore not covered by the capital gains tax or CIT exemptions.

 6 Colombian Tax Code Sections 124 and 260-3.